-60% of UK adults skip at least one meal a day, according to our recent survey carried out by Mortar London.
-We know that some people intentionally avoid meals, with diets such as intermittent fasting on the rise, but here we focus on the people who skip meals due to a lack of time, prep, or they simply forget.
+More people than you think are eating less than you'd expect.
+According to a 2019 survey, some 60 percent of adults skip at least one meal a day.
+Sometimes, this is deliberate – diets such as intermittent fasting involve intentionally ditching certain meals in order to achieve specific weight loss goals – but here we focus on the people who skip meals due to a lack of time, prep, or because they simply forget to eat.
 Although skipping meals isn't necessarily bad for you, we're giving you both sides of the coin.

 We can all relate to irregular meal times.
 You may normally eat lunch at 1pm, but that unexpected meeting pops up so you quickly grab something to keep you going.
 It's these occasions of varying our eating times that we should keep to a minimum to support a healthier lifestyle.

-Eating at irregular times, or skipping meals completely can cause some people to experience a drop in energy, with some even eating and snacking more throughout the day.
-With this, there's a possibility of not getting enough micronutrients, and an increased risk of developing certain health problems such as type 2 diabetes.
+Eating at irregular times, or skipping meals completely may cause some people to eat and snack more throughout the day.
+With this, there's a possibility of not getting enough micronutrients, and an increased risk of developing certain health problems such as type-2 diabetes.

 Even if you find that you're not snacking, skipping meals may result in the intake of significantly fewer vitamins and minerals such as vitamin C, iron, and folate.
-This is because breakfast cereals (one of the most common breakfasts) are often fortified with these nutrients and it's been shown a meagre 24% of people know their nutritional requirements.
-However, breakfast eaters tend to have higher sugar intakes as cereals can be high in sugar.
-The good news for Hueligans is you know you’re getting all 26 essential vitamins and minerals, with little sugar.
+This is because breakfast cereals (one of the most common breakfasts) are often fortified with these nutrients and it's been shown a meagre 24 percent of people know their nutritional requirements.
+However, breakfast cereals can be high in sugar.
+The good news for Hueligans is that with every serving, you know you’re getting all 26 essential vitamins and minerals, with barely any sugar.

 Some people suggest that skipping meals can help with weight loss.
-There is conflicting evidence on both sides of this argument.
-A person’s calorie intake may be lower on a daily basis, however, you may use less energy if a meal is skipped, resulting in no weight loss.
+There is evidence for both sides of this argument[12, 13].
+A person’s calorie intake may be lower on a daily basis, however, the body may compensate by expending less energy if a meal is skipped, resulting in no weight loss.

-If you find yourself missing out on a meal you feel like you should be having, or you're grabbing a convenient and unhealthy snack due to lack of time, then think Huel.
-Convenient, nutritionally complete, and probably cheaper than a pre-packaged alternative.
+If you find yourself missing out on a meal you feel like you should be having, or you're grabbing a convenient and unhealthy snack due to lack of time, then think: Huel.
+It's convenient, nutritionally complete, and probably cheaper than a pre-packaged alternative.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here